Kitware/vtk-js/Sources/IO/Misc/SkyboxReader/api.md

 }
 ```

-The transform can be omited if no transformation are required.
+The transform can be omitted if no transformation are required.
 The possible options are `flipX`, `flipY`, `rotation`.